 Examples of activities of the ISDTs:

-- Update and expand the TMT Detailed Science Case document.
+- Update, expand and maintain the TMT Detailed Science Case document.

 - Write white papers (e.g., defining possible TMT key programs) that will inform decisions on operations issues, such as time allocation procedures and data management.